Traveling in / out of Budapest

 Note:

-- The BKK pass / country pass are NOT valid on bus 100E which runs between downtown and the airport.
+• The passes and ticekts are NOT valid on bus 100E which runs between downtown and the airport.
 You can buy a ticket on the bus, it costs 2200 HUF.
-(The pass is valid on bus 200E.)
+(Passes and ticekts are valid on bus 200E.)

 TAXICABS